Dual Diagnosis Treatment Goldsboro, NC

 Stepping Stones Community Resources Inc - 28.2 miles from Goldsboro, NC

-Stepping Stones Community Resources Inc is a dual-diagnosis treatment center in Wilson, NC that provides treatment services for drug or alcohol use and mental health disorders that include borderline personality disorder as well as binge eating.
+Stepping Stones Community Resources Inc is a dual-diagnosis treatment center in Wilson, NC that provides treatment services for mental health and substance use disorders that include major depressive disorder as well as bulimia.

 Address: 3904 Airport Drive NW, Suite A , Wilson, NC 27896 in Wilson County